skalmadka/urbancode-helm/README.md

 ## Pre-requisite

 - Kubernetes 1.4+ with Beta APIs enabled
+- Helm v2.6  (version might vary, which ever is compatible with your Kuberetes cluster).
 - MongoDB with persistent volume. <https://github.com/kubernetes/charts/tree/master/stable/mongodb>

 ## Installing the Chart and images